 - Take certain prescription drugs, such as the antipsychotic medication clozapine (Clozaril®).

 What causes agranulocytosis?

-- Bone marrow failure disorders such as aplastic anemia.
+- Bone marrow disease and bone marrow failure disorders like aplastic anemia.

 What are the symptoms of agranulocytosis?